 Never heard of this type of Japanese noodles?
 Thin light wheat flour noodles, hiyamugi are somewhere in between somen and udon noodles in terms of size, although they are eaten in the same types of dishes.

 Soba noodles are made from buckwheat flour or a mixture of buckwheat flour and wheat flour in equal parts.
 Try our delicious recipe for soup with soba noodles, spinach and poached egg.
-See how to handmake soba noodles if you want to try and make them at home.
+See how to hand-make soba noodles if you want to try and make them at home.
+Or for a fresh, cool dish for summer afternoons, try a cucumber and sesame seed salad starring these noodles.

 Harusame, sometimes called cellophane noodles, glass noodles or mung bean threads, are translucent dried starch noodles, originally made from mung beans.